Steveston, British Columbia: Post-war development

 Along with Richmond, Steveston transformed from farmland to residential housing.
 Since the 1970s, the community, which remains an active fishing port, has enhanced its heritage character and waterfront to attract business and tourism.

 Garry Point, at the southwest tip of the community (and Lulu Island), was named in 1827 to honour Nicholas Garry, former Deputy Governor of the Hudson's Bay Company.
 The company ships used this promontory as a navigational aid to safely enter the Fraser River.
 From the 1960s to the early 1990s, it was a federally-owned dump site for sand dredged from the river.
 Levelling the dunes created Steveston's largest park, opened in 1989.
 The site of the Steveston Fisherman's Memorial, the park was the major host location for the Vancouver-area festivities of the 2002 Tall Ships Challenge.
 Approximately 400,000 people came to see a fleet of restored sailing ships docked along the river.
 The financial loss incurred by the event prompted strong criticism from Richmond City Council.
 A maritime festival continues to be held annually.

 In 1990, the Steveston Harbour Authority was established.
 In 1998, the 44-acre BC Packers cannery site was rezoned residential in exchange for keeping the waterfront portion publicly accessible.
 Years of controversy followed regarding the zoning of the foreshore buildings.

+Demographics

+The 2021 census found that English was spoken as mother tongue by 69% of the population.
+The next most common mother tongue language was Cantonese, spoken by 10.1% of the population, followed by Mandarin at 9%.